aatmunbaxi/site/content/misc/fav_theorems.md

 as abelian groups.

-## Classification of commutative Frobenius algbebras {#classification-of-commutative-frobenius-algbebras}
+## Classification of commutative Frobenius algebras by TQFTs {#classification-of-commutative-frobenius-algebras-by-tqfts}

 <details>
 <summary>For a field \( k \), there is an equivalence of categories \( \mathsf{2TQFT}_k \simeq \mathsf{cFrob}_k \) of 2-dimensional topological quantum field theories and commutative Frobenius algebras.</summary>